kpage/microservices-demo/README.md

 It's not required to put this project in your GOPATH to run it from the command line, but if you want to edit any golang from an IDE I recommend you put it there so the go code will compile in the IDE.

-Current capabilities:

-- Changes made to .go files will reload the server automatically
-- govendor.sh: run every time third party go dependencies change, then check in the changed vendor folder.

 ## REST API

 The REST API is written in golang.